One Small Fire At A Time

 - 100 % negative mentions

-Reviewers note that the game offers less replayability compared to its predecessor, as achieving the 'canon ending' is easier and alternative endings do not significantly impact the overarching narrative of the series.
+Players note that the game offers less replayability compared to its predecessor, primarily because achieving the 'canon ending' is easier and the alternative endings do not impact the overarching narrative of the series.